Gyalo Thondup: Early life and education

 In 1942, at the age of 14, Thondup went to Nanjing, the capital of Republican China, to study Standard Chinese and the history of China.
-He often visited Chiang Kai-shek at his home and ate dinner with him.
-"In fact, young Gyalo Thondup ate his meals at the Chiang family table, from April 1947 until the summer of 1949, and tutors selected by Chiang educated the boy."
-In 1948, he married Zhu Dan, the daughter of a Kuomintang general.
+From April 1947 to the summer of 1949, he often visited Chiang Kai-shek at his home, ate at his family table, and was educated by tutors selected by Chiang himself.
+In 1948, he married Zhu Dan, the daughter of a Kuomintang general; she had a degree in social work.